ietf-wg-acme/acme/draft-ietf-acme-acme.md

 | tls-sni-02 | dns             | Y    | RFC XXXX  |
 | dns-01     | dns             | Y    | RFC XXXX  |
 | oob-01     | dns             | Y    | RFC XXXX  |

+When evaluating a request for an assignment in this registry, the designated expert should ensure that the method being registered has a clear, interoperable definition and does not overlap with existing validation methods.
+That is, it should not be possible for a client and server to follow take the same set of actions to fulfill two different validation mechanisms.

 \[\[ RFC EDITOR: Please replace XXXX above with the RFC number assigned to this document ]]